gregwchase/eyenet/README.md

 The preprocessing pipeline is the following:

 1. Download all images to EC2 using the [download script](src/download_data.sh).
-2. Crop all images
+2. Crop & resize all images using the [resizing script](src/resize_images.py) and the [preprocessing script](src/preprocess_images.py).
-3. Zoom in on images
-4. Rotate images (pertaining to class imbalance)
+3. Rotate images (pertaining to class imbalance).
-5. Resize images to a uniform size, using the [rotation script](src/resize_images.py).
-6. Convert all images to array of NumPy arrays, using the [conversion script](src/image_to_array.py).
+4. Convert all images to array of NumPy arrays, using the [conversion script](src/image_to_array.py).

+### Crop All Images
+All images were scaled down to 256 by 256.
+Despite taking longer to train, the detail present in photos of this size were much greater then at 128 by 128.

+Additionally, 403 images were dropped from the training set.
+Scikit-Image raised multiple warnings during resizing, due to the images having no color space in them.
+Because of this, any images that were completely black were removed from the training data.

 ## Neural Network Architecture